'We're all HUMANS' - Chelsea follow Liverpool's lead in taking a knee to show support for Black Lives Matter movement | Goal.com

 Liverpool's first-team stars Joe Gomez, Virgil van Dijk and James Milner all posted the same image on social media of the squad taking a knee around the centre-circle at Anfield on Monday, with the caption 'Unity is strength'.

-Chelsea have now followed suit, with first-choice goalkeeper Kepa Arrizabalaga tweeting a picture of the entire first team adopting the same pose to create a giant 'H' shape at their training ground in Cobham.
+Chelsea have now followed suit, a number of first-team players tweeting a picture of them adopting the same kneel pose to create a giant 'H' shape at their training ground in Cobham.

-The Spaniard also wrote a message to his followers, which reads: "Enough is enough.
-We are all HUMANS.
-Together we are stronger. #BlackLivesMatter"
+Explaining the reasoning behind the symbol, club captain Cesar Azpilicueta told the club's official website: "It is something where we want to use our position to express that we are living in a world where we have to try to improve it for the future, to be a better world with more love, without hate.

+"We have seen recently the result of racism and we see every day that that kind of hate has to be eradicated from society, and we have to play our part.

 Enough is enough.
 We are all HUMANS.
 Together we are stronger. #BlackLivesMatter ✊✊🏻✊🏼✊🏽✊🏾✊🏿 pic.twitter.com/EwAQe4QQsW— kepa Arrizabalaga (@kepa_46) June 2, 2020